ThePhoneProject/advanced-android-camera/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Please use <https://gitmoji.dev/> in your commit messages, examples are available at <https://github.com/carloscuesta/gitmoji>.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b your-github-username/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature and, as appropriate, tag the project issue raised for the work'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin your-github-username/AmazingFeature`)
 5. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>